 First, she will admit that there is at least some good reason to accept each of (b)-(d), taken individually (and as mentioned above she admits that (a) is true).
 After all, no philosopher is going to spend perhaps years investigating a logically valid argument against her own view if she thinks there is no good reason whatsoever to think the premises are true; at the very least, her knowledge that a great many competent philosophers think that the argument is sound will provide her with significant if inconclusive evidence that there are good reasons for those premises.
-Of course, given that she is eventually going to retain belief in (e), and she has already admitted that the conjunction of (b)-(e) is false, she also holds that there is good reason for each conjunct.
+Of course, given that she is eventually going to retain belief in (e), and she has already admitted that the conjunction of (b)-(e) is false, she also holds that the conjunction of (b)-(d) is false.
+But that's obviously consistent with holding that there is good reason for each conjunct.
 For instance, she may well eventually come to the view that the overall evidence for one of (b)-(d) is quite poor, even though there is some good evidence for it.